How to Install Python 3.14 on Ubuntu

 Download Python 3.14 Source Tarball

-Download the latest 3.14.x release from python.org using wget and extract the archive.
+Download the latest 3.14.x release from python.org and extract it.
 The snippet below uses curl to discover the newest patch version automatically:

 sudo apt install curl wget ca-certificates